- Full-time, Part-time, Per course

 Study of English + one other language from Chinese, French, German or Spanish.
-Students work in both directions between the two languages chosen.
+Students work in both directions between English and their other chosen language.

 Study of English + two foreign languages from French, German, Spanish, or Chinese.
 Students on this strand work from the two chosen languages into English.

 - Full-time: 12 months/9 months (MSc/PG Diploma)

 - Part-time: 24 months/21 months (MSc/PG Diploma)

 Heriot-Watt University’s MSc Interpreting and Translating is regarded as one of the strongest degree programmes of its kind by many within the industry.
 This is reflected in our professional membership of Conférence Internationale permanente d’Instituts Universitaires de Traducteurs et Interprètes (CIUTI) a multinational organisation of universities which is dedicated to upholding a standard of excellence in the teaching of interpreting and translating.
 CIUTI recognition is a guarantee that the course content, teaching and examinations are conducted at the highest standard.
 It is a mark of quality which is recognised by major international employers of interpreters and translators.